gjoyce42/Technical_Writing/Data_Analysis.md

 Data analysis can be done with any spreadsheet software from Microsoft Excel to OpenOffice Calc.
 This tutorial focuses on Google Sheets for a few reasons:
 * It's free
-* It is web based, meaning you don't need a powerful computer to use it ​
+* It is web based, meaning you don't need a powerful computer to use it
+* Multiple users can access and edit a file at the same time
+* All files are automatically saved to the cloud
+​
 ## Lesson Steps/Components [as many as needed]
 ​